Artist Bio

 Adulphina Imuede was born on October 25th in Auchi, Edo State, Nigeria.
 During her early childhood, her family relocated to Lagos due to her father’s service in the Nigerian army.
 Growing up in a disciplined military household, she turned to drawing as a way to express emotions and desires that were often unspoken.

 Adulphina’s work explores themes of healing, femininity, memory, and identity.
-She is inspired by a connection to the self and a desire to blend the personal with the ancestral.
-Using watercolour, acrylic, ink, oil, pastels, and coloured pencils, she creates dreamlike figurative works that convey softness and strength.
+She creates dreamlike figurative works that convey fragility and strength.

 Currently residing and working in Lagos, Adulphina Imuede remains committed to expanding her practice.